 The Division of Fish & Wildlife currently offers three programs to assist farmers who are experiencing deer damage to their crops.
-In situations where established deer hunting seasons do not provide adequate regulating of the deer population for commercial farming operations, growers can apply for the Deer Damage Assistance Program (DDAP), the Severe Deer Damage Assistance Program (SDDAP) or the Interim Extreme Deer Damage Assistance Program (EDDAP).
+In situations where established deer hunting seasons do not provide adequate regulating of the deer population for commercial farming operations, growers can apply for the Deer Damage Assistance Program (DDAP), the Severe Deer Damage Assistance Program (SDDAP), or the Extreme Deer Damage Assistance Program (EDDAP).

 The three assistance programs, created in 1996, 2006, and 2018 respectively, are designed to promote the harvest of antlerless deer, specifically does, which has been proven the most effective way of helping reduce the state's deer population.
 Anyone hunting with the specific intent of harvesting an antlered deer, or buck, must follow the regular hunting season and bag limit framework

 As with all deer harvested in Delaware, deer killed within the auspices of these programs must be registered within 24 hours either by a toll-free telephone call or via the Internet.

 Deer Damage Assistance Program Application

 Individuals enrolled in the DDAP receive free antlerless deer damage tags from the DFW to use in conjunction with the regular license tags received with each hunting license.
 Furthermore, enrollees are able to harvest antlerless deer with a shotgun or handgun during the October and January Muzzleloader Seasons and they may use a shotgun or muzzleloader during January Handgun Season.

 Severe Deer Damage Assistance Program Application

 Agricultural producers enrolled in the SDDAP also receive antlerless deer damage tags from the DFW, but unlike the DDAP, are able to harvest antlerless deer outside of the regular hunting season, specifically August 15 - May 15.
 Within this program, participants are able to use a shotgun, muzzleloader, handgun, straight-walled pistol-caliber rifle, crossbow, compound bow, recurve bow, or longbow to harvest antlerless deer every day of the week that the program allows.
 All first time applicants to the SDDAP must have a completed site visit to assess crop damage to determine if damage is severe enough to justify the issuance of a permit.